About this information

 Phone: 01275 402 965

-Sell and hire a range of products from mobility scooters, stairlifts, electric beds and riser recliners, walking aids and wheelchairs, to small daily living aids, shoes, and incontinence aids.
+Sell and hire things like mobility scooters, stairlifts, electric beds and riser recliners, walking aids and wheelchairs, and small daily living aids, shoes, and incontinence aids.

 Dalesway Mobility– Weston-Super-Mare